 Business or Enterprise Accounts

-You will find mention of Rackspace Email, Office365 and Google Apps, in addition to zoho mail when you look for email service providers for business or enterprise category.
-The latter three offer plans for individuals or a person who has a small group of domains.
+You will find mention of Rackspace Email, Office365 and Google Suite, when you look for email service providers for business or enterprise category.
+Zoho mail is another addition to that list.
+The first three also offer plans for individuals or a person who has a small group of domains.
+Zimbra mail is another hosted email solution that is offered by some providers.